AmberELEC/website/docs/System-NEC-PCEngine.md

 - Supported Extensions: `.pce .sgx .cue .ccd .chd .zip .7z`
 - Libretro Documentation:
   - [Beetle SuperGrafx](https://docs.libretro.com/library/beetle_sgx/)
+- Bios: None

 The SuperGrafx was an enhanced version of the PC Engine that was released two years after the original PC Engine release.
 It could play any regular PC Engine game, and additionally there were five exclusive games that couldn't run on the regular PC Engine, and two games with SuperGrafx specific enhancements.

 ## BIOS

+Only `syscard3.pce` is required, but the others are also recommended for compatibility.

 | BIOS          | md5                              |
 | syscard3.pce  | 38179df8f4ac870017db21ebcbf53114 |